-This project intends to upgrade the skill base of Mahatma Gandhi NREGA workers and thereby improve their livelihoods, so that they can move from the current partial employment to full employment and thereby reduce their dependence on Mahatma Gandhi NREGA.
+This project intends to upgrade the skill base of Mahatma Gandhi NREGS workers and thereby improve their livelihoods, so that they can move from the current partial employment to full employment and thereby reduce their dependence on Mahatma Gandhi NREGS.

-- 16.2.1 This project will improve the livelihoods of most needy Mahatma Gandhi NREGA workers by providing a skill either for self-employment or wage employment.
-This project is meant for providing training for one adult member (of age 18-45 year) of a household who has completed 100 days of work under Mahatma Gandhi NREGA in the previous financial year from the year of commencement of the project.
+- 16.2.1 This project will improve the livelihoods of most needy Mahatma Gandhi NREGS workers by providing a skill either for self-employment or wage employment.
+This project is meant for providing training for one adult member (of age 18 -45 year) of a household who has completed 100 days of work under Mahatma Gandhi NREGA in the previous financial year from the year of commencement of the project.
 Registration of candidates will be done through Aadhaar identification. - 16.2.2 This skilling program will be conducted through convergence between Rural Skill Division of MoRD, NRLM Division of MoRD and KVKs of Ministry of Agriculture with Mahatma Gandhi NREGA Division of MoRD. - 16.2.3 The household from which, a candidate will be selected for the training, will continue to enjoy 100 days of work under Mahatma Gandhi NREGA.A family member of eligible household in age group of 18-35 years will be eligible for under DDU-GKY.
 In case of special groups, the age group shall be upto 45 years as per DDU-GKY guideline.
-For RSETI and KVKs, a family member of eligible household in age group of 18-45 years will be eligible - 16.2.4 The candidate undergoing training will be paid stipend for a maximum period of 100 days and for one program per household as per the wage rate prevailing in the concerned state as per the provisions of the project, subject to the condition as para 16.2.6 below.
-States where Skill as a subject is not under the SRLM, the list of Skilling for wages should be shared with the State Nodal Skills Mission (SNSM)/any other Agency that the State has entrusted with the task of skilling rural youths. - 16.2.5 The candidate shall be eligible for getting stipend if the candidate has attended at least 75% of the training classes or the course attendance requirement, whichever is more.
-This will be calculated each fortnight.
-State Rural Livelihoods Missions (SRLMs) shall be the overall implementing agencies for this project SRLM will submit the attendance of the candidate once every 15 days on the web based MIS created for this purpose.
-The PO on receipt of attendance, will credit the stipend into the account of the candidate as per the provision of this project.
+For RSETI and KVKs, a family member of eligible household in age group of 18-45 years will be eligible. - 16.2.4 The candidate undergoing training will be paid stipend for a maximum period of 100 days and for one program per household as per the wage rate prevailing in the concerned State as per the provisions of the project, subject to the guidelines of the project. - 16.2.5 Detailed guideline of the project "Project UNNATI Guidelines Dec 2019" has been issued by DoRD of Rural Development, Government of India.
+This guideline can be downloaded from the following link: (https://rural.nic.in/sites/default/files/nrega/Library/Books/Project Unnatioguidelines Dec 2019.pdf).